Costa Rica’s Biodiversity Law

 Costa Rica has been a pioneer in developing a comprehensive biodiversity law in response to the UN Convention on Biological Diversity.
-The Costa Rica Biodiversity Law of 1998 embraces the three objectives of the Convention on Biological Diversity: conservation of biodiversity, sustainable use of resources, and the fair and equitable sharing of the benefits arising from the utilisation of genetic resources.
+Costa Rica’s Biodiversity Law of 1998 embraces the three objectives of the Convention on Biological Diversity: conservation of biodiversity, sustainable use of resources, and the fair and equitable sharing of the benefits arising from the utilisation of genetic resources.
 In 2010 Costa Rica’s Biodiversity Law was honoured with the Future Policy Gold Award.
 After more than two decades in force, Costa Rica’s Biodiversity Law is an ongoing key legal instrument with strong impact for biodiversity protection in Costa Rica.

 This is not the only time that a policy of Costa Rica has been recognised by a Future Policy Award!
 In 2013, the Award looked at the theme of disarmament where Costa Rica was recognised with an honourable mention for constitutional abolition of its army.
 The Redirection of military spending has allowed a greater investment in environment, education and health services leading to one of the highest standards of living in the region and the happiest people!

 - Costa Rica’s Biodiversity Law creates a legal framework in line with the principles and themes outlined in the Convention on Biological Diversity (CBD) and aims to respond to the three objectives of the CBD in an integrated and inter-related manner

 - The law advocates respect for all forms of life, includes traditional knowledge in its conceptualization of biodiversity and introduces a participatory governance system for sustainable use of natural resources.